 Dead in Thay

-Written by Scott Fitzgerald Gray in 2014 as 5th Edition was in its early stages of testing, Dead in Thay pays homage to “killer dungeons” in earlier editions with its punishing Doomvault.
+Written by Scott Fitzgerald Gray in 2014 as fifth edition was in its early stages of testing, Dead in Thay pays homage to “killer dungeons” in earlier editions with its punishing Doomvault.
 Modified from its original form for use in home games, this adventure is written for players of 9th-level who can expect to advance to 11th-level or higher by the end of the dungeon.

 This adventure offers a great look into the lore and history of magic within the Forgotten Realms (or whichever setting you decide to use), as well as the Red Wizards of Thay and the sinister nature of the Doomvault itself.
 To say the dungeon is massive is a gross understatement.
 The Doomvault is divided into nine sectors, each of which is split into four zones, with each zone exploring one theme of that sector.
 The encounters and obstacles created through the magic of the liches within the dungeon offer unique and challenging encounters for players to overcome.